Road trip to Kumbh Mela – Part II

 This place has a bigger population than the whole of Australia.
 All in one place.
 At one time.

-We are going to stay 2 days but it was so intense we all agreed 1 night was enough.
+We had originally planned on staying 2 days but the experience was so intense we all agreed 1 night was enough.
+It wasn’t that we hated it, it was beyond amazing, but it was just too much.

-I refer you back to the protest being lodged.
-When we went to pay R1000 we were met with a quizzical look and news that the “room” was R7,000
+I refer you back to the protest being lodged about our accommodation.
+When we went to pay R1000 we were met with a quizzical look and news that the “room” was R7,000.
 Uh oh.

 We didn’t get very far talking to the man who wasn’t the man who agreed to the price.
-Thought it good to get him in and discuss it, so we go for a walk.
+We thought it good to get him in and discuss it, so we go for a walk.

-Plenty of things to see and do and when we get back guy is there.
+Plenty of things to see and do and when we get back, guy is there.
 There is a lot of back and forth since we expect to pay the advertised price, but he doesn’t see it that way.
-We settle for R2000, noone completely happy.
+Eventually we settle for R2000, no-one completely happy and we drive off before anyone changes their mind about the outcome.

 I could go into the long version of what happened but this post has already taken me 2 frustrating days to write.
 So many distractions.

-And then we are out of the Mela ground, the easy way, and on our way to Kanpur.
+And suddenly we are out of the Mela ground, the easy way, and on our way to Kanpur.
 Where not much happened.

 But that is for another day.

 Oh, that hostel booking?
 I cancelled and got a refund.
-But the booking was for 1st July, months after the Kumbh Mela is over and the city dismantled.
+But the booking was for 1st July, months after the Kumbh Mela is over and the city, including the hostel, dismantled.
 T.I.I.